 Rehearsing with the band is a lot different to marching along to a CD being played, and so it’s something that again, takes a while to get used to.
 There’s no reason why you shouldn’t be ready to graduate on the Tuesday though!

 Grad day feels good purely because it’s well deserved.
-It sounds cheesy as hell but it’s your time to look good and show off what you know rather than the instructors doing it.
+It sounds cheesy but it’s your time to look good and show off what you know rather than the instructors doing it.
 It’s nice to have your family/friends/loved ones around and it’s definitely a day you will always remember.
 Hopefully the weather will be decent and you have the outdoor graduation rather than one in the BDF.
 Plus if it’s outside you’ll probably get a flypast too!
 Once the parade is finished, you get a while whoever came to see you.
 You can have a walk around the camp and show them your block and then you go off to get a drink and have some pictures taken by a photographer.
 It’s a really nice chilled out afternoon and a great way to end a hellish 10 weeks.

 Graduation signifies the start of your actual career in the RAF.
 You are now ready to diperse and learn the trade you signed up to do.
 The sense of respect and self-worth is evident and you’ll be a lot more confident and comfortable in a military environment from this day forward.